-with the Company Age Principal Occupation, Qualifications, and other Boards Director Henry P. Globus Director 87 From July 1988 to date, business consultant to the Company.
-He has leadership experience, business experience, and knowledge of the Company's operations for over 35 years as Vice President and then Executive Vice President of the Company.
-Robert S. Rubinger Executive Vice President, Secretary, Chief Financial Officer and Director 67 From July 1988 to date, Executive Vice President and Secretary of the Company.
-Treasurer of the Company from May 1994 to May 2004, and Chief Financial Officer of the Company from December 2006 to date.
-He has leadership experience, business experience, and knowledge of the Company's operations for over 30 years as Vice President and then Executive Vice President of the Company.
+Name and Position with the Company Age Principal Occupation, Qualifications, and other Boards Year First Elected a Director Henry P. Globus Director 88 From July 1988 to date, business consultant to the Company.
+He has leadership experience, business experience, and knowledge of the Company's operations from over 35 years as Vice President and then Executive Vice President of the Company.
+Robert S. Rubinger Executive Vice President, Secretary, Treasurer, Chief Financial Officer and Director 68 From July 1988 to date, Executive Vice President and Secretary of the Company.
+Treasurer of the Company from May 2010 to date and previously from May 1994 to May 2004, and Chief Financial Officer of the Company from December 2006 to date.
+He has leadership experience, business experience, and knowledge of the Company's operations from over 30 years as Vice President and then Executive Vice President of the Company.
 He holds a bachelor's degree in Economics/Business Management from Hunter College.
-Kenneth H. Globus President, General Counsel and Chairman of the Board of Directors 58 From July 1988 to date, President and General Counsel of the Company.
+Kenneth H. Globus President, General Counsel and Chairman of the Board of Directors 59 From July 1988 to date, President and General Counsel of the Company.
 Chief Financial Officer of the Company from November 1997 to December 2006.
 Chairman of the Board of Directors since September 2009.
-He has leadership experience, business experience, legal experience, and knowledge of the Company's operations for over 25 years as Vice President, then President, and General Counsel of the Company, and his prior years as an attorney in private practice.
+He has leadership experience, business experience, legal experience, and knowledge of the Company's operations from over 25 years as Vice President, then President, and General Counsel of the Company, and his prior years as an attorney in private practice.
 He holds a bachelor's degree in Psychology and English from SUNY at Albany, and a Juris Doctor degree from the George Washington University Law School.
-Lawrence F. Maietta Director 52 Partner in the accounting firm of Bonamassa, Maietta & Cartelli, LLP, Brooklyn, NY, since October 1991.
+Lawrence F. Maietta Director 53 Partner in the accounting firm of Bonamassa, Maietta & Cartelli, LLP, Brooklyn, NY, since October 1991.
 Controller of the Company from October 1991 to November 1997.
 He has financial experience, business experience, and an extensive knowledge of the Company's operations.
 He has been a CPA and consultant preparing financial reports and tax returns for the Company and other clients for more than 25 years.
 He holds a bachelor's degree in Business Administration from Niagara University, and an MBA from Hofstra University.
-Arthur M. Dresner Director 68 Counsel to the law firm of Duane Morris LLP, New York, NY, since August 2007.
+(2) Arthur M. Dresner Director 69 Counsel to the law firm of Duane Morris LLP, New York, NY, since August 2007.
 He has leadership experience, legal experience, business experience, and a scientific education and background.
 From 1998 to 2007 he was partner and previously "Of Counsel" to the law firm of Reed Smith, LLP, New York, NY.
-For more than 20 years prior, he was employed by GAF Corporation and its subsidiary, International Specialty Products, Inc., Wayne, NJ, including having been Vice President of corporate development and general management for the last 8 years.
+For more than 20 years prior, he was employed by GAF Corporation and its subsidiary, International Specialty Products, Inc., Wayne, NJ, including having been Vice President of corporate development and general management for the last 8 of those years.
 He holds a bachelor's degree in Engineering from Stevens Institute of Technology, and a Juris Doctor degree from St. John's University School of Law.
+(1) (2)